Advantages of a State Credit Union Charter

 Local, Open Door Access

-As a state-chartered credit union, when you need to speak with an official of the department, you can immediately reach Jorge Perez, Banking Commissioner, or Mary Ellen O'Neill, Financial Institutions Division Director.
+As a state-chartered credit union, when you need to speak with an official of the department, you can immediately reach Jorge Perez, Banking Commissioner, or contact key personnel of the Financial Institutions Division.
 The department is conveniently located in Hartford, a short drive from any city or town within Connecticut.

 Progressive, "Business Friendly" Regulation